Download it here, or subscribe

 As was the case with Book One, Book Two takes no prisoners.
 It won't be easy for people who have suffered sexual assault, like I have, to read, and so I include a strong warning at the very beginning.
 Do not heed it at your own peril.

 The story, sadly, is all too easy to believe in today's world.
-We have a "president," after all, who has faced absolutely no consequences for sexual assault on what now appears to be multiple women; and for a brief, nightmarish time it appeared that a serial pedophile was poised to win a seat in the United States Senate.
+We have a "president," after all, who has faced absolutely no consequences for sexual assault on what now appears to be multiple women and even teenaged girls; and for a brief, nightmarish time it appeared that a serial pedophile was poised to win a seat in the United States Senate.
 That virtually half of those who voted in that election voted for him should tell you just how far the United States has collapsed morally.
 Deanna's story isn't far-fetched at all.

 Most people will face Oblivion after death.
 That's what I believe.
 Voting for pedophiles is a great way of guaranteeing that kind of end.
 There are countless other ways.
 Heaven is a tough proposition.
 Most refuse to go through that Narrow Gate that leads to the Narrow Path and the hard life that will see them through to eternal life.
 I believe that as well, and I believe that to be completely fair.
 The newly minted angel Ray Wilms, having come back to save Deanna, finds himself back in a world that has no moral qualms with assaulting one such as she, or electing a bona fide monster to the highest office in the land.